pollfish/flutter-plugin-pollfish/README.md

 1. **pollfishPosition**: int - TOP_LEFT=0 , BOTTOM_LEFT=1, TOP_RIGHT=2, BOTTOM_RIGHT=3, MIDDLE_LEFT=4, MIDDLE_RIGHT=5 (defines the side of the Pollish panel, and position of Pollish indicator)
 2. **indPadding**: int - Sets padding (in dp) from the top or bottom according to Position of the indicator
-3. **debugMode**: bool - Sets Pollfish SDK to Debug or Release mode.
+3. **releaseMode**: bool - Sets Pollfish SDK to Debug or Release mode.
 Use Developer mode to test your implementation with demo surveys
-4. **customMode**: bool - Initializes Pollfish in custom mode (used when implementing a Rewarded approach)
+4. **rewardMode**: bool - Initializes Pollfish in reward mode (used when implementing a Rewarded approach)
 5. **requestUUID**: String - Sets a unique id to identify a user.
 This param will be passed backthrough server-to-server callbacks
+5. **offerwallMode**: bool - Sets Pollfish to Offerwall mode

 #### Debug Vs Release Mode